zibz0017/QuartzVault/content/Jewish History/Jewish History in Lithuania and Belarus.md

 2. <span style="display: block; text-align: justify;">His shiurim involved crazy cheshbon and they were extremely difficult to follow.
 One had to be lighting quick to keep up.[^3]</span>
 ## Baranovich
 ### Creation of the Yeshiva
-1. <span style="display: block; text-align: justify;">The yeshiva was a started in 1906 by Rav ישראל Yaakov Lubchansky, a son-in-law and תלמיד of the Alter of Novardok.
-The yeshiva was called Yeshiva Ohel תורה.[^17][^18] (This was part of Novardok's overall hashkafa of [[#Harbatzas Hatorah|Novardok's overall hashkafa of creating yeshivos]].)[^19]</span>
+1. <span style="display: block; text-align: justify;">The yeshiva was a started in 1906 by Rav ישראל יעקב Lubchansky, a son-in-law and תלמיד of the Alter of Novardok.
+The yeshiva was called Yeshiva אוהל תורה.[^17][^18] (This was part of Novardok's overall hashkafa of [[#Harbatzas Hatorah|Novardok's overall hashkafa of creating yeshivos]].)[^19]</span>
 2. <span style="display: block; text-align: justify;">Rav Lubchansky's father was the rav of the city of Baranovich.
 However, Rav Lubchansky did not want to follow in his father's footsteps and so he decided to make the yeshiva instead.[^17]</span>
 3. <span style="display: block; text-align: justify;">The yeshiva was not particularly special until Rav Elchonon Wasserman joined the yeshiva as the rosh yeshiva in 1921.[^17][^18]</span>
 ### Description of the Yeshiva
 1. <span style="display: block; text-align: justify;">One thing that was unique about the yeshiva was that it was for younger bochurim.
-Most yeshivos had talmidim that were at least "בית medrash age".
+Most yeshivos had talmidim that were at least "בית מדרש age".
 Baranovich had talmidim between the ages 13 and 18 (and sometimes even younger).[^17]</span>
 2. <span style="display: block; text-align: justify;">The yeshiva was very structured.
 Different masechtos were taught to different talmidim depending on their age.
-Rav Elchonon was very makpid not to move boys to a different shiur than their age.
+Rav Elchonon was very מקפיד not to move boys to a different shiur than their age.
 The highest shiur was given by Rav Elchonon.
 The oldest boys learned on their own and had a shiur once or twice a week from Rav Elchonon.[^17] ^ac9786</span>
 3. <span style="display: block; text-align: justify;">Rav Elchonon gave a daily shiur in משנה Berurah.
 This eventually standardized the learning of משנה Berurah in the yeshiva world.[^17]</span>
 4. <span style="display: block; text-align: justify;">Many גדולים who learned in Europe during this time started in Baranovich, such as Rav Shmuel Birnbaum and Rav Nachum.[^17]</span>
 #### Rabbeim in the Yeshiva